sudara/pamplejuce/README.md

 ![Ctest](Docs/Catch2inCtest.jpg)

-When run, ctest will barfs up logs in Testing/Temporary.
-Thanks, ctest.
+When run, ctest barfs up logs in Testing/Temporary.
+Thanks, ctest!

 Since tests are an executable target, they are built and run via Xcode schemes, with results showing up in the console: